 This is the most basic wireless network configuration.
 It relies on the wireless network adapters installed in the computers that are communicating with each other.
 A computer within range of the transmitting computer can connect to it.
 However, if a number of computers are networked in this way, they must remain within range of each other.
-Even though this configuration has no real network to ensure optimal network health.
-A streamlined and properly managed network topology can increase energy and data efficiency, which can in turn help to reduce operational and maintenance costs.
+Even though this configuration has no real administration overhead, it should only be a consideration for very small installations.